reubensgithub/Lecture-Notes-Year-4/ECMM428 - Individual Project/project-timeline.md

 Ask about model training (using Colab and getting paid plan)

 Overall goal is to create a tool to predict pricing, occupancy and feature importance for Airbnb hosts.

+## 23/10/2024
+Work on literature review and cancel meeting this week.
+Work has not been sufficient enough to warrant a meeting